Welcome to Paprika Recipe Manager!

 Paprika allows you to organize recipes into categories to make them easier to manage.

-Assign a recipe to a category
+Assign a Recipe to a Category

-To edit a recipe's categories, navigate into the recipe and tap the compose button in order to edit the recipe.
+To edit a recipe's categories, navigate into the recipe and tap the Edit button in order to edit the recipe.
 From here, scroll down and press the Categories button to access the recipe's categories.
 You can check one (or more) categories to associate with the recipe.
 Press the Save button when you are done.

-Adding a new category
+Adding a Category

 You can add a category by pressing the + button in the categories toolbar.

-Editing categories
+Editing Categories

 Press the Edit button in the categories toolbar in order to rename, sort, and delete categories.